domel/ldbc.github.io/content/english/post/The-Day-of-Graph-Analytics.md

 With BSP in the database engine, a reference implementation of many standard algorithms is readily feasible and performant enough to do reasonable sizing for the workload and to have a metric.
-This could be edges ir vertices per unit of time, across a mix of algorithms, for example.
+This could be edges or vertices per unit of time, across a mix of algorithms, for example.
 Some experimentation will be needed.
 The algorithms themselves may be had from the Green-Marl sample programs or other implementations.
 Among others, Oracle would presumably agree that this